-This is the first time in my life that I have taken classes caline.
-Due to COVID-19, most universities in California have switched to online classes for the fall and likely for the spring, GTU is affiliated with Cal-Berkeley, so GTU tends to follow the lead from Berkelev.
+This is the first time in my life that I have taken classes online.
+Due to COVID-19, most universities in California have switched to online classes for the fall and likely for the spring.
+GTU is affiliated with Cal-Berkeley, so GTU tends to follow the lead from Berkeley.

-As with doing anything new or for the first time, it's nearly impossible to compare the Church or ministry can be a little bit like blinders in seeing just what's in front of you.
+As with doing anything new or for the first time, it's nearly impossible to compare it.
+My undergrad was at Saint Joe, which was a very traditional college experience, though with only about 1,000 students.
+One of the rich things of my graduate work at CTU (Catholic Theological Union in Chicago) and my work at GTU now is the diversity, both religiously and culturally.
+The landscape of the Church or ministry can be a little bit like blinders in seeing just what's in front of you.
 In my group of firstyear students at GTU this year, almost a quarter of the incoming students are from China or Korea.
 In my concentration in practical theology, I believe I am the only white guy, which is quite different from parish ministry, yet reflective of where the bulk of the work in the field is being done.